Wonder horses: Tarzan

 Tarzan, the Wonder Horse, was the onscreen companion to silent and sound film star Ken Maynard.
 Together, they starred in over 60 films and serials from 1925 until Tarzan's death in 1940.

-While previous Wonder Horses had been used by their cowboy costars to perform impressive stunts, actor Ken Maynard was the first to take advantage of the merits of a talented horse.
+While previous Wonder Horses had been used by their cowboy costars to perform stunts, actor Ken Maynard was the first to use a horse for its tricks.
 While Tarzan could perform stunts like jumping off cliffs, he was known better for his tricks, such as dancing, bowing, nodding his head to answer questions, playing dead, untying ropes, dragging Maynard to safety, or nuzzling him into the arms of the leading lady.
-Incredibly intelligent, Tarzan performed these stunts in response to word commands from Maynard.
+Tarzan performed these stunts in response to word commands from Maynard.

 Champion

 Champion named in the film Oh, Susanna!

 Champion, the Wonder Horse, was the onscreen companion of the singing cowboy Gene Autry.
 Originally belonging to Tom Mix, Autry likely purchased Champion after working with him in The Phantom Empire series.
 Several horses bore the name Champion; the first died while Autry was serving in the Army Air Force during World War II.

 Champion was able to perform numerous tricks, including jumping through paper-covered hoops and galloping toward and coming to a stop atop a piano.
 Gene Autry and Champion (probably Champion II) left their handprints and hoofprints in the cement outside Grauman's Chinese Theatre in 1949.

 Champion (and his successors) appeared in nearly 100 films and television shows from the 1930s through the 1950s.
 A star in his own right, Champion was featured in his own television series, The Adventures of Champion, based on a radio series of the same name.
 Lyrics from the theme song emphasize his status as Wonder Horse.